alanwatsonforster/glass/src/glass/aircraftdata/Meteor.md

 ### Original ADCs

+- F.8 in *Dessert Falcons*
+- F.8 and FR.9 in APJ 50

-ADCs for the F.8 and FR-9 appear in APJ 50.
+I have based the ADC on the one for the F.8 and FR.9 in APJ 50.

+### I/SPBR Values

+Changed from 4.0 DPs to 2.0 DPs.
+See #272.

 ### Blind Arc